HowMuchDoINeed.co logo

 Common Timber Fastener Spacing Guidelines

-Tip: Edge distance (distance from the fastener to the edge of the timber) is just as important as spacing between fasteners.
-Too close to the edge can cause splitting.
+Tip: Edge distance — the gap from the fastener to the edge of the timber — is just as important as the spacing between fasteners.
+Too close to the edge and you're asking for a split.

 Worked Example: Calculating Timber Fastener Spacing